Florida Paternity Lawyer

-Just because a father is listed on the birth certificate does not ensure that the father has any legal rights regarding his son or daughter.
+Just because a father is listed on the birth certificate the father does not automatically have his full legal rights involving his son or daughter.
 Additionally, just being listed on the birth certificate does not ensure that the father will be liable for child-support.
-If there is any question as to whether the father is the biological father of the child, scientific testing may need to be ordered by the court to determine whether the father may be adjudicated the “legal father” of the child.
+If there is any question as to whether the father is the biological father of the child, DNA testing may need to be ordered by the court to determine whether the father may be adjudicated the “legal father” of the child.

 Many times all parties agree on who is the legal father of the child.
 However, when they do not agree, a paternity test (typically in the form of a DNA swab) will need to be administered.
-If the parties do not agree to the testing, the court may order the presumed father and child to take a DNA test.
+If the parties do not agree to the testing, the court may order the presumed father and child to undergo genetic testing.